Flybell/web_to_obsidian/README.md

 Once you've extracted all the info you need and put them in variables, you can now bave python write them line by line into a .md file that lives in the folder of your Obsidian file.
 The first few lines define the YAML heading.
 YAML & in-line formatting were designed so that dataview can read the code.

-## My Script
+## The target website of my script

-To simplify things, the dummy target website has a list of members.
-When you click on each member, you will see a list of projects the person is leading.
+To simplify things, the dummy target website dummy.site.com has a list of members.
+Imagine that when you click on each member's link, you will see a list of projects the person is leading.
 I want to create, in my local Obsidian database, a note for each person and a note for each project, with each project containing a wikilink to the person.